cilium/cilium/Documentation/configuration/metrics.rst

 An example of how to do this can be found in the cilium `kubernetes example spec file <https://github.com/cilium/cilium/blob/master/examples/kubernetes/cilium.yaml>`_

-To configure this automatic discovery and collecction, Prometheus itself requires a `kubernetes_sd_config <https://prometheus.io/docs/prometheus/latest/configuration/configuration/>`_ configuration.
+To configure this automatic discovery and collection, Prometheus itself requires a `kubernetes_sd_config <https://prometheus.io/docs/prometheus/latest/configuration/configuration/>`_ configuration.
 This will use the kubernetes API server to discover pods, nodes etc. It also